Keeping Farm & Landscape Workers Safe: Information Employers Need to Share with Employees

 - Allow personnel to work from home if possible, as recommended by Florida Governor DeSantis’ Executive Order 20-83.

-For more information, including employee training materials, see the CDC’s Mitigation Guidance for businesses.
+For more information, including employee training materials, see the CDC’s Mitigation Guidance for businesses, CDC COVID-19 Print Resources, and OSHA training resources.
 Additionally, University of Florida offers posters for the workplace in English, Spanish, and Creole.